-Most of the factory wastes contain acid.
-It they are flushed into water as they are, then acid present in them would kill the aquatic organisms; along with creating pollution.
+Ans: Most of the factory wastes contain acid.
+If the waste is flushed into the water as it is, then acid present in them would kill the aquatic organisms; along with creating pollution.
 Thus, it is necessary to neutralize the factory waste before disposing it into the water bodies.

 Dip the turmeric indicator in test tube A. If the turmeric paper changes to red then the liquid in the test tube is sodium hydroxide; which is a base.
 Otherwise, it is either hydrochloric acid or sugar solution; which is neutral.

 If the liquid in the test tube A is not sodium hydroxide then keep it aside and repeat above procedure with the test tube B. If it is not sodium hydroxide then the liquid in test tube C must be sodium hydroxide.

 Take aside the test tube with sodium hydroxide and pour sodium hydroxide into the remaining two test tubes.
 The test tube which becomes warm contains acid.
 When acid and base neutralize each other, heat is released in the process.